 Growing your own food can be challenging yet rewarding.
 It also ensures you know how it was grown.
 Like the farmer growing squash, you’ll want to use some preventative pesticides yourself.
 For example, If you have ever tried to grow corn in Florida, you know pretty quickly that caterpillars are not your friends and they make it next to impossible to get a successful crop.
 Using an organic pesticide such as BT can save you a lot of heartaches.
 BT is the short name for the beneficial bacteria, Bacillus thuringiensis.
-This bacteria naturally occurs in soils and there some 70 known strains of it in nature.
+This bacteria naturally occurs in soils and there are some 70 known strains of it in nature.
 As an organic pesticide, it is lethal to caterpillars when ingested but harmless to humans.
 It should be sprayed on at regular intervals to be effective at discouraging caterpillars from eating your food.
 Reading the label will tell you exactly how much and how often to spray.
 The pesticide label gives complete directions on how to use each product safely

 Come learn with us

 UF/IFAS Extension, HIghlands County is offering an online class on vegetable gardening on January 9th running from 9 am until 12:30 pm.
 Click Here to register or learn more.
 Along with the class, you’ll get one hundred pages of University of Florida information on Florida vegetable gardening that I will send you as a PDF.
 You’ll also get 5 packs of vegetable seeds of your choice.
 You will have to pick the seeds up in Sebring.
 Call the Extension office at 863 402-6540 to learn more about upcoming classes.
 Below you will find a link to sign up for our newsletter.
 We usually have a different class on the 2nd Saturday of every month!
 February’s class will be on canning and preserving food.

 Stay in touch!